Multipacker/schedule/README.md

 * Implement recurrence rules.
 * Allow specifying common formatting rules at the calendar level so you don't have to repeat them per rule.
-* Allow for more expressive formatting rules, like only including certain text if a field is present.
+* Allow for more expressive formatting rules.